MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Conclusion

 \section{Conclusion}

-We presented a new problem setting of transfer RL that aimed to train a policy efficiently using a collection of source policies acquired under diverse environmental dynamics.
-We demonstrated that the proposed MULTIPOLAR is, despite its simplicity, a principled approach with high training sample efficiency on a variety of environments.
-Our transfer RL approach is advantageous when one does not have access to a distribution of diverse environmental dynamics.
-Future work will seek to adapt our approach to more challenging domains such as a real-world robotics task.
+We presented a new problem setting of transfer RL which aims to train a policy efficiently using a collection of source policies acquired under diverse environmental dynamics.
+To this end, we proposed MULTIPOLAR that adaptively aggregates a set of actions provided by the source policies while learning a residual around the aggregated actions.
+This approach can be adopted for both continuous and discrete action spaces and is particularly advantageous when one does not have access to a distribution of source environment instances with diverse dynamics.
+We confirmed the high training sample efficiency of our approach on a variety of environments.
+Future work seeks to extend MULTIPOLAR to other challenging problems such as sim-to-real transfer~\cite{tan2018} and real-world robotics tasks.